Deemoguse/vivi-express-decorator/README.md

 ## Creating Your Own Metadata Storage Class

-The WAMBATA Express-decorators library provides a built-in `Storage` class that serves to store metadata about controllers and their methods.
+The `@wambata/express-decorator` library provides a built-in `Storage` class that serves to store metadata about controllers and their methods.
 However, depending on the needs of your application, you may want to replace this class with your own.

 There are various reasons why you might want to use your own class for metadata storage: